 Stir continuously towards the end using a spatula, making sure the jam does not burn.
 Once the mixture has the texture of jam, you're done!

 4.)
 Taste the jam.
-If the strawberries do not contain enough natural sweetness, add up to 1 tbsp of powdered erythritol or another sweetener of your choice.
-Instead of pectin, use 1 tsp of ground chia seeds to fully set the jam.
+If the strawberries do not contain enough natural sweetness, add up to 1 tablespoon of powdered erythritol or another sweetener of your choice.
+Instead of pectin, use 1 teaspoon of ground chia seeds to fully set the jam.

 Fill into a sterilised container and store in the fridge.

 How long will my sugar free strawberry jam last?

 This recipe made 200g of strawberry jam, which is just under 1 cup.
 If you store it in the fridge, it should be good for at least one week.
 However, if you have a family, it will probably disappear much quicker.

 To increase the shelf life of this jam you can add 1 teaspoon of lemon juice during cooking.
 The acids does not only help with the gelling of the jam, it also prevents the growth of bacteria during storage (source).
 This way, you can easily keep it in the fridge for 3-4 weeks.